Skip to main content

 They have the TV volume too loud

-Woman is suffering from hearing loss at a family dinner
+Woman experiencing hearing difficulty during a lively family dinner conversation.

 Behaviour changes can be a sign of hearing loss